 If you live in California and are on someone else’s health plan, such as a parent’s or guardian’s, you can request that your health plan keep your medical care reports private.
 Go to My Health Info and follow the easy steps.
 Similar protections may be available in other states.

 The details of any medical services you receive (such as PrEP or HIV testing) will not appear on the plan’s statements.
 However, other details (like the deductible cost for those services) may reflect a change if you paid a copay.
-This may get the policy holder’s attention, especially if you’re seeing your doctor quarterly for PrEP.
+This may get the policy holder’s attention, especially if you’re seeing your doctor several times a year.
 Consider how this may affect your relationship with the policy holder.

 In California, minors can legally seek sexual health services, including PrEP care, without a parent’s consent or notice.
 This includes not disclosing sensitive information to parents or guardians without the minor’s consent.
 However, laws vary widely in other states around minors, confidentiality, parental consent, and insurance plan billing, so make sure you know the laws in your state.